How to stretch your chest

 Athletes of all backgrounds need mobility and stretching exercises to stay injury free.
 I use the roller on certain areas of the body to keep myself injury free.
 As a massage therapist the roller is my best friend.
 Here is a how to stretch your pecs using a foam roller.

 The chest is composed of the pectoralis major and the pectoralis minor.
 These connect the walls of the chest with the bones of the arm and shoulder.
 Often times sitting at a desk can round your shoulders forward causing tension and pain.
-Did you know the average human head weights almost 12 pounds.
+Did you know the average human head weighs almost 12 pounds.
 When you bend your neck forward that puts nearly 50 extra pounds of weight on your neck.
-Take a break mid day and get out the roller and give your shoulders some attention.
+Take a break mid-day and get out the roller and give your shoulders some attention.